steinbergmedia/vst3_dev_portal/src/pages/VST+3+Licensing/What+are+the+licensing+options.md

 ## Open-source GPLv3 license

-The open-source license lets you share the source code of your VST 3 plug-in/host ***including the VST 3 SDK's sources which are subject to the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).***
+The open-source license lets you share the source code of your **VST 3** plug-in/host ***including the VST 3 SDK's sources which are subject to the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).***

 >ⓘ **Note**\
 >Note that VST 2 sources are NOT part of the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html)!

 For more information about [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) check [this link](https://www.gnu.org/licenses/gpl-3.0.en.html).
-It also permits you to change and modify the VST 3 SDK's sources as long as you share your changes and make them available for everyone (e.g. on an Internet hosting service like GitHub).
+It also permits you to change and modify the **VST 3 SDK**'s sources as long as you share your changes and make them available for everyone (e.g. on an Internet hosting service like GitHub).
 Note that you have to follow the [Steinberg VST usage guidelines](Usage+guidelines.md).

 ## Steinberg Dual-License file